Gatehouse of Fleet: Attractions

 Garries Park is adjacent to Gatehouse of Fleet and is used for a variety of events throughout the year; the most notable being events throughout the Gala week.
 The park also serves as the home ground of Fleet Star Football Club.
 The village formerly had a senior football club, Fleetside Rovers F.C., which entered the Scottish Qualifying Cup from 1902–03 to 1911–12.

 The Mill on the Fleet built in 1785 is a restored cotton mill on the banks of the River Fleet.
 It features displays on the history of the town and the Fleet Valley, a café with a riverside terrace, a second hand bookshop and the Gatehouse Tourist Information Centre.

 On the edge of the town is situated the historically significant Cardoness Castle.

 Beaches near the town can be found at Carrick, Cardoness, Mossyard and Sandgreen.

-Rainton Farm is situated 3 mi from the town and is home to two dairy companies: Cream O' Galloway, an ice cream production company providing visitor attractions, and The Ethical Dairy, a cheese production company.
+Rainton Farm is situated 3 mi from the town and is home to a dairy company, The Ethical Dairy, a cheese production company.

 The Clints of Dromore near the old Gatehouse of Fleet railway station provide rock-climbing.

 For gravel cyclists, the forest tracks around Gatehouse of Fleet are "some of the best gravel trails in the UK".
 This has led to events such as the 2023 UCI Mountain Bike season race, The Gralloch, being held in and around Gatehouse.